ghga-de/homogeneous-data-processing/variantcalling/utils/README.md

 # Utils
 This directory contains a collection of Python scripts that provide various utility functions and helper scripts for data processing and variant calling.

 ## Scripts

-# Utils
-This directory contains a collection of Python scripts that provide various utility functions and helper scripts for data processing and variant calling.

-## Scripts